-This is the third Jisc Digital Student studies: the first two studies have explored the technology use and needs of learners in higher and further education (with a brief exploration of schools) and this study covers learners in apprenticeships, adult and community learning and prisons.
-In this study the range of learners is very broad, with ages ranging from 16 to 90, a multiplicity of reasons for learning and great diversity in the technology knowledge and experience that they bring to the table.
+This is the third Jisc digital student study: the first two studies have explored the technology use and needs of learners in higher and further education (HE and FE) with a brief exploration of schools.
+This study explores the needs of learners in apprenticeships, adult and community learning and prisons.

+In these sectors the range of learners is very broad, with ages ranging from 16 to 90, with a multiplicity of reasons for learning and great diversity in the technology knowledge and experience that they bring to the table.

-The aim of all three studies has been to investigate learners' expectations and experiences of the digital environment in order to make recommendations on the services that could be provided to support learners' use of technology.
-In common with the two previous studies there have been three main strands to the research: a review of the relevant existing literature, including 'grey' material, supported by interviews with key stakeholders; primary research with learners through questionnaires and facilitated focus groups; and consultation events with learning providers and learners.
+The aim of all three studies has been to investigate learners' expectations and experiences of the digital environment, in order to make recommendations on the services that could be provided to support learners' use of technology.
+In common with the two previous studies there are three main strands to this research:

+- A review of the relevant existing literature, including grey literature (eg blogs and unpublished or noncommercially published research), supported by interviews with key stakeholders - " Primary research with learners through questionnaires and facilitated focus groups - >> Consultation events with learning providers and learners studies of learner needs and expectations in work-based and adult and community learning, where much of the limited research is contained in internal institutional reports and blogs.